TraberSoftware/MySQL_Navigator/README.md

 ## Description

 Is a simple script to access your databases and display the tables from such databases.
-Enable JavaScript is higly recommended in order to some tricks to work ;).
+Enable JavaScript is highly recommended in order to some tricks to work ;).

 What does it use:
  * JQuery